Published: September 4, 2020

 You can try journaling about your emotional reactions to a situation.

 When you think about the feelings it has evoked, ask yourself what thought was at the root of those emotions.
-Critically examine those beliefs.
+Further, critically examine those beliefs.
 Are they based on real-life facts or just your perceptions of yourself?
 For example, are you really not capable of accomplishing the task or are you just afraid of failing?

 Work towards replacing “I hate myself” or “I'm such a fool” with “I choose to be kind to myself today” and “I am able to accomplish anything because I can learn.”
 This is how you can start regaining control over your convictions about yourself.